Anti-Japanese sentiment in China

-Anti-Japanese sentiment in China is an issue with modern roots (post-1868).
-Modern anti-Japanese sentiment in China is often rooted in nationalist or historical conflict, for example the atrocities and war crimes committed by the Japanese in the Second Sino-Japanese War and Japan's history textbook controversies.

-Bitterness in China persists over the Second Sino-Japanese War and Japan's post-war actions.
-This sentiment may also be at least to some extent influenced by issues related to Chinese people in Japan.
+Modern anti-Japanese sentiment in China is frequently rooted in nationalist or historical conflicts, for example, it is rooted in the atrocities and the war crimes which Imperial Japan committed in China during the First Sino-Japanese War, the Boxer Rebellion (Eight-Nation Alliance), the Siege of Tsingtao, the Second Sino-Japanese War and Japan's history textbook controversies.
+Bitterness persists in China as a result of the Second Sino-Japanese War and Japan's post-war actions.
+At least to some extent, this sentiment may also be influenced by issues which affect Chinese people in Japan.

-According to a 2017 BBC World Service Poll, mainland Chinese people hold the largest anti-Japanese sentiment in the world, with 75% of Chinese people viewing Japan's influence negatively, and 22% expressing a positive view.
+According to a 2017 BBC World Service poll, mainland Chinese people hold the largest anti-Japanese sentiment in the world, with 75% of Chinese people viewing Japan's influence negatively, and 22% expressing a positive view.
 Anti-Japanese sentiment in China was at its highest in 2014 since the poll was first conducted in 2006 and was up 16 percent over the previous year.
 However, anti-Japanese sentiment significantly decreased by 2018; a poll done in 2018 by Genron NPO showed that 42.2% of Chinese people looked positively to Japan, up from 31.5% in 2017.
+Online hate speech against the Japanese is common on Chinese social media.
+Attacks against Japanese people in China are frequently censored by the authorities.

 Earlier history

-Throughout Chinese history, except for the Wokou raids (Japanese pirates) during the late Ming dynasty and the Japanese invasions of Korea which Ming China intervened on the side of Korea, there had been little serious conflicts between China and Japan.
+Throughout Chinese history, with the exception of the raids which were committed by the Wokou (Japanese pirates) during the late Ming dynasty and the Japanese invasions of Korea in which Ming China intervened on the side of Korea, there had been little serious conflicts between China and Japan.

-However, due to the Meiji Restoration, Japan became a modern power and attempted to expand their empire in Asia, including China.
-In the late Qing dynasty, Japan seized concessions in parts of the Chinese mainland and annexed Taiwan and Penghu from China, as well as removing the vassal states of Ryukyu Kingdom and Korea from China’s sphere of influence and later annexing them.
+However, due to the Meiji Restoration, Japan became a modern power and it also attempted to expand its empire in Asia, including China.
+In the late Qing dynasty, Japan seized concessions in parts of the Chinese mainland and annexed Taiwan and Penghu from China, as well as removing the vassal states of Ryukyu Kingdom and Korea from China's sphere of influence and later annexing them.
 Dissatisfaction with the settlement and the Twenty-One Demands by the Imperial Japanese government led to a severe boycott of Japanese products in China in 1915.

 The Tungans (Chinese Muslims, Hui people) had anti-Japanese sentiment.